Planet-Laterna/Laterna-Ethernet/README.md

 You can customize the software based on your needs and flash it by **USB** or the **programming connector**.
 The board has an integrated CH340 USB to UART bridge so you can flash it without using **any additional hardware**.

-For Flashing a precompiled Firmware we recommend [ESPHome Flasher](https://github.com/esphome/esphome-flasher/releases "ESPHome Flasher Releases")
+For Flashing a precompiled<br> Firmware we recommend [ESPHome Flasher](https://github.com/esphome/esphome-flasher/releases "ESPHome Flasher Releases")

 We also have a ESPHome template available which can be easily flashed via [this website](https://planet-laterna.github.io/Laterna-ESPHome-template)